VictoriaDhmn/OSMNetFusion/README.md

 1. Clone the repository.
 2. Set the location in `configFile` (or use the default location).
 If necessary, modify other parameters or file paths.
-3. Do one of there:
+3. Do one of these:
    - **Recommended**: See `Example_code.ipynb` on how to use this tool as a **package**.
    - **Alternative**: Run `runSimplification.py`.
 Note: set `network_data_dir = '../../network_data/'` in `configFile.py`.